Ash dieback work on the A3052 (The Bowd)

 Trees with ash dieback become unstable and will shed branches and can collapse as the level of infection spreads within the tree.

-We must ensure the safety of our workforce and the public, and in order to comply with our safety guidelines we are unable to carry out all elements of this work under two way traffic signals.
-Please note the road will be closed to all traffic, including cyclists.
+We must ensure the safety of our workforce and the public, and in order to comply with our safety guidelines we are unable to carry out all elements of this work under two-way traffic signals.

-As these sections of road are narrow we have to close the road to give our workforce a safe working zone, however we have worked hard to ensure that the closures are limited.
-We have brought these works forward to carry them out during reduced traffic flows as a result of the ongoing lockdown.
+As the laybys are narrow in places we have to close them for periods to give our workforce a safe working zone, however, we have worked hard to ensure that the closures are short periods where possible in order to reduce the disruption to road users to the minimum.

-Night working has been ruled out at this site due to the proximity of the affected trees to several overhead telecoms and power lines.
-In addition to this, the risks associated with tree felling works increase significantly during the hours of darkness.
+Night working has been ruled out as the risks associated with tree felling works increase significantly during the hours of darkness.